microsoft/coe-starter-kit/coe-cli/readme.md

 ### Authentication

 Authentication for tasks is managed using the Azure CLI.
-USing standard az cli commands you can login, logout and select accounts
+Using standard az cli commands you can login, logout and select accounts.

 ```bash
 az login